-Strawberries and Cream Oatmeal is a sweet and creamy way to start your day.
-Full of quick cooking hearty oatmeal, and plenty of fresh strawberries; you will have a mouthwatering breakfast in minutes!
+Strawberries and cream oatmeal is a sweet and creamy breakfast, and the perfect way to start your day, particularly on busy weekday mornings.
+Full of quick cooking hearty oatmeal, and plenty of fresh strawberries; you will have a great breakfast in minutes!

-I am excited to share my Strawberries and Cream Oatmeal recipe, not only because so many people have requested the recipe, but because the recipe is dead on.
-Do you know the secret to making this exceptional oatmeal sing?
+I am excited to share my strawberries and cream oatmeal recipe, not only because so many people have requested the recipe, but because the recipe is dead on.
+Do you know the secret to making this exceptional homemade oatmeal sing?
 You're probably going to guess sugar, and though you will be taking an aggressive dip into your sugar bowl, that is not it.

 It is salt.

 Yes, salt.
 When used properly salt amplifies the flavor of whatever you are cooking.
 It isn't just for parching your mouth after devouring a bag of fries.
-I found ½ - ¾ tsp of table salt to be the sweet spot for really bringing the flavors of this Strawberries and Cream Oatmeal to the next level.
+I found ½ - ¾ teaspoon of table salt to be the sweet spot for really bringing the flavors of this strawberries and cream oatmeal to the next level.
 Extra Credit Homework: Test out to see what a difference salt makes.
 Add the salt last after making the oatmeal and tasting it, you'll be surprised by the difference.

-There are a dizzying amount of oatmeal to choose from at the grocery store.
+- Oatmeal - There are a dizzying amount of oatmeal to choose from at the grocery store.
 When I say "Minute Oatmeal" I am talking about this oatmeal in particular.
-You can feel free to use a different type of oatmeal, but your cook time and milk needed may vary.
+You can feel free to use a different type of oatmeal, such as steel-cut oats, but your cook time and milk needed may vary.

 Strawberries and Cream Oatmeal